New Term, New Start – for children and grown-ups

 - decide on your uniform

-I think for every school child they need a period of settling in time when they start a new year.
-To get to know their teacher, their new classroom, classmates and schedule.
+Each new term requires a period of settling in time when they start a new year: to get to know their teacher, their new classroom, classmates and schedule.
 I recommend doing the same in September, and not rushing from the summer into SAD, as many do.

 We spend so much time meeting other people’s needs and rushing around to keep up with our schedules that we don’t pause to ask what it’s all for.
 Do that this month.
-Weed out the things that take your time and energy, but don’t give you anything back – chores, people, memberships, regular commitments that haven’t been questioned in forever.
+Weed out the things that take your time and energy, but don’t give you anything back – chores, people, memberships, and regular commitments that haven’t been questioned in forever.